 What Affects the Test

-Reasons you may not be able to have the test or why the results may not be helpful include:
+You may not be able to have the test, or the results may not be helpful, if:

-- Moving too much.
+- You move too much.

 What To Think About

 - If the doctor thinks that a person has epilepsy but the EEG is normal, the EEG technologist may have the person look at a flashing light.
 Or the person may be asked to breathe fast and deep (hyperventilate) or sleep during the test.
 These techniques sometimes show epileptic EEG patterns that did not show up at first.
 If epilepsy is suspected after the first EEG, the doctor may repeat the EEG more than once.

 - An EEG done during a seizure will almost always show electrical patterns that aren't normal.
 This makes an EEG useful when a doctor thinks that a person is having psychogenic nonepileptic seizures.
 These are also called pseudoseizures.
 They have no physical cause.
 But they can be caused by stress, emotional trauma, or mental illness.
 These seizures do not cause abnormal electrical activity in the brain.
 They will not show abnormal EEG results.